yvelikova/axway-open-docs/content/en/docs/apigtw_install/post_overview.md

 "linkTitle": "Post-installation",
 "weight":"28",
 "date": "2019-10-07",
-"description": "Learn the tasks to perform after installing API Gateway to verify that the installation has been successful."
+"description": "Tasks to perform after installing API Gateway."
 }

 This page describes various tasks that you might perform after installing API Gateway.
 This includes how to check if an installation has been successful, any initial configuration needed before you can start API Gateway, what you should do to secure API Gateway, and so on.

 ## Verify the installation

-To verify your installation, follow these guidelines:
+To verify your installation, follow these guidelines.

 ### Check the installation log